epfl-ada/ada-2020-project-milestone-p3-p3_a-dope-acronym/README.md

 ### Week 1

-- Ben and Karim: Reuse methods from replication of figure 2a to assign a home to each user and expand upon this by assigning a country to each check-in coordinate and inferring the home country of each user.
+- Ben and Karim: reuse methods from replication of figure 2a to assign a home to each user and expand upon this by assigning a country to each check-in coordinate and inferring the home country of each user.
-- Sander and Ben: Group check-ins temporally, i.e. by months and by seasons and identify users who are travelers.
+- Sander and Ben: group check-ins temporally, i.e. by months and by seasons and identify users who are travelers.
-- Karim and Sander: Assess work done during week and start preliminaries for week 2.
+- Karim and Sander: assess work done during week and start preliminaries for week 2.

 ### Week 2

-- Ben and Sander: Analyze and visualize how far people are likely to travel from home at different times of the year.
+- Ben and Sander: analyze and visualize how far people are likely to travel from home at different times of the year.
-- Sander and Karim: Analyze how home locations of users change as a function of time of year (i.e. summer homes).
+- Sander and Karim: analyze how home locations of users change as a function of time of year (i.e. summer homes).
-- Karim and Ben: Isolate users that travel abroad and infer the most popular tourist locations.
+- Karim and Ben: isolate users that travel abroad and infer the most popular tourist locations.
-- Ben and Karim and Sander: Visualization of the world map and the fluctuation of check-ins throughout the year.
+- Ben and Karim and Sander: visualization of the world map and the fluctuation of check-ins throughout the year.

 ### Week 3